 What fabrics do I like?
 Thick and stiff or soft and light?

-I’m finding that my style is a bit of a mix, although I like NOTHING tight.
+For me, I’m finding my style is a bit of a mix, although I like NOTHING tight.
 This is a style many women are embracing.
 Structured on the bottom and loose on the top.
 I added a scarf tied as a vest.
 This was my birthday and I felt amazing in this ensemble.
 The tiara helped.

 For me, if things are TOO lose, it makes me feel somehow vulnerable or too “out there.”
 So like in the photo below, I’d wear a fitted camisole underneath to feel a little more “held in.”